oslabs-beta/kafkalerts/README.md

 ## Install and Run

-To begin using kafkAlerts, navigate to <a href="http://www.kafkAlerts.com">kafkalerts.com</a> and create an account.
+To begin using kafkAlerts, navigate to <a target="_blank" href="http://www.kafkAlerts.com">kafkalerts.com</a> and create an account.

 - Make sure that Prometheus is running and connected to your cluster.
 - Click on the user menu icon in the top right.